Monika-81/padel-pals/README.md

     - Then add config vars by clicking 'Reveal Config Vars'.
 I used _Config Var_ called `PORT`, set to `8000`.
     - If you have credentials for your project, you need to add these as well.
 Create another _Config Var_ called `CREDS` and paste the copy of the requeriments code inside your credentials file into the value field.
+    - If you need additional config vars, for example 'secret key', 'database urls' etc they need to be set here as well.

 - Now it's time to deploy the app.
 Go back to the top of the page and click "Deploy".
 - Choose a deployment method, I used GitHub since my repository is located on GitHub.